top of page

 What makes ARDAT different?

-The same behaviours can look very different depending on intent, pattern, impact, and the presence or absence of fear.
+The same behaviours in a relationship can look very different depending on intent, pattern, impact, and the presence or absence of fear.

-ARDAT helps practitioners move away from assumptions and towards evidence-informed professional judgement.
+ARDAT helps practitioners move away from assumptions and towards evidence-informed conversations and their professional judgement.

 Evidence and impact

-ARDAT has been co-produced and tested with our practice partners in Tameside Children’s Services, where it increased practitioner confidence in navigating complex relational assessments.
+ARDAT has been co-produced and piloted with our practice partners in Tameside Children’s Services, where it increased practitioner confidence in navigating complex relational assessments.

 • supports clearer conversations